P.Y.T. (band): Career

-In 1999, the group released their first single, the ballad "Something More Beautiful".
+In 1999, the group released their first single, "Something More Beautiful" eventually being rerecorded by Australian singer Nikki Webster in 2002 gaining her a hit on the ARIA Charts peaking at number 13.
 The following year, they released the R&B-tinged "Down With Me," featuring mostly the vocals of Ashley Niven.
 Though not credited, the members of P.Y.T. appeared as friends of fellow pop singer Mandy Moore in her music video "Candy."
 To promote their new single and forthcoming album, P.Y.T. toured with the likes of *NSYNC and Britney Spears.
 In 2001, the group released the single "Same Ol' Same Ol'".
 A remix version of the song was released with a video which premiered on Nickelodeon.
 P.Y.T. continued to tour with 98 Degrees and Destiny's Child before finally releasing their debut album "PYT (Down With Me)" in August 2001.
 Soon after, P.Y.T. was dropped from Epic.
 After considering finding a new label the band disbanded soon after.

-Groupmates Lauren Mayhew and Lydia Bell formed a new group called Turning Point.
-Even after adding more members, the group fell apart.
-Mayhew decided to focus on acting and went on to host The N's teen version of Access Hollywood -- Real Access.
+Lauren Mayhew decided to focus on acting and went on to host The N's teen version of Access Hollywood -- Real Access.
 She has since had guest roles on television programs such as Joan of Arcadia and American Dreams.
 In films, Mayhew portrayed the role of Robin in the film Raise Your Voice starring Hilary Duff, and Arianna in American Pie: Band Camp.
 She was the Ring Announcer from the World Wrestling Entertainment's ECW brand.
 Tracy Williams formed the all-girl trio UC3, which has played throughout the United States and performed for US troops overseas.

-A number of unreleased songs by the group were re-recorded and used by girl group Huckapoo in 2006.